open-mmlab/mmskeleton/README.md

 [Arxiv Preprint]

 ## Prerequisites
 Our codebase is based on **Python 2.7**.
 There are a few dependencies to run the code.
-The major libraries we used are
+The major python libraries we used are
 - [PyTorch](http://pytorch.org/)
 - NumPy
+- Argparse

 ## Data Preparation
 We experimented on two skeleton-based action recognition datasts: [NTU RGB+D](http://rose1.ntu.edu.sg/datasets/actionrecognition.asp) and [Kinetics-skeleton](https://s3-us-west-1.amazonaws.com/yysijie-data/kinetics-skeleton.zip).
 ### NTU RGB+D
 NTU RGB+D can be downloaded from [their website](http://rose1.ntu.edu.sg/datasets/actionrecognition.asp).
 Only the **3D skeletons**(5.8GB) modality is required in our experiments.
-After that, ```tools/ntu_gendata.py``` should be used to build the database for training or evaluation:
+After that, this command should be used to build the database for training or evaluation:
 ```
-tools/ntu_gendata.py --data_path <path to nturgbd>
+python tools/ntu_gendata.py --data_path <path to nturgbd>
 ```
 where the ```<path to nturgbd>``` points to the 3D skeletons modality of NTU RGB+D dataset you download, for example ```data/NTU-RGB-D/nturgbd+d_skeletons```.
 ### Kinetics-skeleton